tcltk/tcl/doc/markdown/pid.md

 # Description

-If the \fIfileId\fR argument is given then it should normally refer to a process pipeline created with the \fBopen\fR command.
-In this case the \fBpid\fR command will return a list whose elements are the process identifiers of all the processes in the pipeline, in order.
-The list will be empty if \fIfileId\fR refers to an open file that is not a process pipeline.
-If no \fIfileId\fR argument is given then \fBpid\fR returns the process identifier of the current process.
+If the *fileId* argument is given then it should normally refer to a process pipeline created with the **open** command.
+In this case the **pid** command will return a list whose elements are the process identifiers of all the processes in the pipeline, in order.
+The list will be empty if *fileId* refers to an open file that is not a process pipeline.
+If no *fileId* argument is given then **pid** returns the process identifier of the current process.
 All process identifiers are returned as decimal strings.

 # Example

-Print process information about the processes in a pipeline using the SysV \fBps\fR program before reading the output of that pipeline:
+Print process information about the processes in a pipeline using the SysV **ps** program before reading the output of that pipeline:

 ```
 set pipeline [open "| zcat somefile.gz | grep foobar | sort -u"]